coderolls/coderolls-blog/_posts/java-basic/2021-12-06-for-each-loop.md

 author: gaurav
 categories: [Java, Control Flow Statements]
 toc: true
-description: "In this article, we will see the for-each loop in java i.e. Enhanced for loop"
+description: "In this article, we will see the for-each loop in Java i.e. Enhanced for loop"
 ---
-In this article, we will see the for-each loop in java i.e. Enhanced for loop
+In this article, we will see the for-each loop in Java i.e. Enhanced for-loop

 ## Introduction